 Since this occurred on Friday and we arrived the previous Sunday – this indicates conclusively that she was infected during our stay at the Riu Tequila.
 During the entire stay, all the food and drinks we consumed were provided by the Riu Tequila.

 The Harpers have asked their tour operator, Apple Vacations for a refund of two nights plus hospital expenses, which sounds pretty reasonable — if Shelley had suffered from food poisoning.
 But that’s an allegation that Riu disputes.
 I checked with the tour operator, and it says the tests were inconclusive.
+(Here’s what you need to know about travel food.)

 Upon contacting RIU for information, we were informed that there were no other reports of illness reported in the days or weeks leading up to the Harpers stay, or after their departure.
 Additionally, the RIU stated they required a confirmed diagnosis of Salmonella (which Mrs. Harper’s medical documentation did not include), which if presented, the RIU would be more than happy to revisit the situation.